 Check out this article on the best questions to ask in an interview for more great ideas.

-Pro tip: It’s perfectly okay—and encouraged—to write your questions down ahead of time and pull out your notes when it’s your time to ask.
+Pro tip: It’s perfectly OK—and encouraged—to write your questions down ahead of time and pull out your notes when it’s your time to ask.
 This ensures you don’t forget anything, and if you bring a pen and take notes it shows the interviewer you’re paying attention and taking their responses seriously (just don’t be heads down the whole time).

 In an internship interview, you may also encounter some specific questions that speak directly to the role you’re interviewing for—so make sure you have examples and related experience prepared to address any of the “required” skills or specific projects and tasks listed in the job description.